AcademySoftwareFoundation/tac/process/tsc_faq.md

 The Secretary records all meeting notes for TSC members and ensures they are distributed to the project community after the meeting in a timely manner.
 Often projects have a rotating secretary role instead of a permanent role.

+## TSC Meetings

+TSC meetings are opportunities for the project community to come together to share updates and discuss issues and future plans.
+All TSC meetings are considered open to the public unless there is a sensitive issue to discuss ( Linux Foundation staff should be present on such meetings ).

+It's recommend to schedule meetings on a regular cadence ( for example, every other week at 2pm US Pacific Time ).
+Many project communities alternate TSC meeting times if project members are globally dispursed ( for example, one time that is US Eastern/Europe friendly and another that is US Pacific/Asia/Australia friendly ).

+### Scheduling logistics

+Each project has access to a Zoom conference account and the ability to leverage groups.io for meeting scheduling.
+It's recommended that the TSC Chairperson send a meeting invite with each TSC voting member as an attendee, adding the general project discussion/developer/user list ( for example, otio-discussion@lists.aswf.io ) which will automaticaly add the meeting to the calendar for those on the project email lists.

+### Agenda

+The TSC Chairperson should share an agenda at least 24 hours prior to the meeting if possible, with an ask to share additional agenda items.
+Projects can share via the public discussion lists or using a pull request on GitHub.

 ## FAQs about TSCs

 Q: Does a person lose their membership in a TSC if they leave or change employers?